 Question: Why is it important to be informed about the sacroiliac (SI) joint and its role in low back pain?

 Answer: It’s important for both patients and physicians to be informed because the SI joint has been determined to be one of three key pain generators for patients with low back pain (the hip-spine-SI joint triad).
 For a practitioner to establish a reasonable differential diagnosis of low back pain, they need to be aware of the SI joint as a legitimate pain generator.
 In this day and age, patients are educated about their health, and we are seeing much more informed decision making and patient directed care.
 Patients with low back pain need to be aware of the SI joint when they are interacting with their doctor and know what questions to ask.
-Certain medical professionals with low back pain and diagnostic experience are already aware of SI joint problems, such as pain management physicians, physiatrists, physical therapists, chiropractors and anesthesiologists.
+Certain medical professionals with low back pain and diagnostic experience are already aware of SI joint problems, such as pain management physicians, physiatrists, and physical therapists.
 These specialists are already aware of and treating the SI joint non-invasively.
 We need heightened awareness among primary care physicians, who are the first line of defense when a patient has low back pain, and among spine surgeons who deal with lumbar spine problems (one of the pain generator triad).
 The SI joint needs to be on their radar screen, as it has not traditionally been included in the orthopedic/neurosurgery educational curriculum or in spine fellowships.